 Ilulissat and the new Icefjord Centre are definitely worth a visit.
 From May to July you can also experience the midnight sun here, and in the dark season there is a chance to see polar lights.
 From late November to mid-January, the sun stays below the horizon.
 Spring is the best time to try dog sledding.

 The Icefjord Centre is run as a self-governing institution, and is built by a partnership consisting of the Greenland Self-Government, Avannaata Kommunia and the philanthropic foundation Realdania.
 The building was designed by Dorte Mandrup Arkitekter, who won an international architectural competition.
 Realdania’s website contains a lot of material about the area and about the creation of the Icefjord Centre.

-This article is written by Master of Science, Bo Christiansen, KULTURINFORMATION
+This article about climate change is written by Master of Science, Bo Christiansen, KULTURINFORMATION